VDOT: Response to COVID-19

 In response to the continued spread of COVID-19, Governor Northam has declared a state of emergency in Virginia.

-VDOT will adhere to steps outlined by the governor and is implementing additional measures to protect the health and safety of staff.
+VDOT is adhering to steps outlined by the governor and is implementing additional measures to protect the health and safety of employees.

 The following guidance has been shared with VDOT employees:

-- Employees are encouraged to leverage technology and utilize alternatives to in-person meetings
+- Employees are advised to leverage technology and utilize alternatives to in-person meetings

-VDOT employees have received procedural guidance in the event of personal exposure to coronavirus.
+VDOT employees have received procedural guidance in the event of personal exposure to or symptoms of coronavirus.